-Students are expected to keep the Admissions, Records and the Financial Aid Office (if receiving financial aid) informed of their current residence, mailing address and telephone number.
+Students are expected to keep the Enrollment Support center informed of their current residence, mailing address and telephone number.

-A student whose name is legally changed due to marriage or other reasons should notify the Student Records Office as quickly as possible.
+A student whose name is legally changed due to marriage or other reasons should notify the Enrollment Support Center as quickly as possible.